AwesomeEcosystem/enjine/docs/content/en/setup/install.md

 ### Components

-> Requires Vue 2 - Vue 3 Compatibility coming soon
+There are basic **Components** already available to design your gui.

-There are basic **Components** already available to design your gui:
+> Vuejs and Tailwindcss under the hood

 <code-group>
   <code-block label="npm" active>